matomo-org/developer-documentation/docs/mvc-in-piwik.md

         return $view->render();
     }

+**Checking for correct HTTP methods**

+To maintain correct HTTP semantics, some controller methods should check whether the correct HTTP request method was used to invoke them.
+For example, tasks are normally executed via a **POST** rather than a **GET**.
+Controller methods that handle these tasks should check whether a POST was used:

+    public function myAdminTask()
+    {
+        // ... do some stuff ...

+        if ($_SERVER["REQUEST_METHOD"] != "POST") {
+            return;
+        }

+        // ... do some stuff ...
+    }

 ### Controller Security

 Like API methods, controller methods should make sure the current user is both valid and authorized to perform the requested action or view the requested data.
-This means calling the [access checking methods](#) that should also be called in API methods.
-It also means checking that the request method used is correct and that the supplied **token_auth** is valid (via [Controller::checkTokenInUrl](#)).
+This means calling the [access checking methods](#) that should also be called in API methods and checking that the supplied **token_auth** is valid (via [Controller::checkTokenInUrl](#)).

 Here's an example of a secure controller method: